Get insider access

 Differences Between Sizes And Variants

-The Beats Studio Pro are available in a few different colors: 'Black,' 'Deep Brown,' 'Navy,' and 'Sandstone.'
-Our unit is 'Deep Brown,' and you can see its label here.
+The Beats Studio Pro are available in standard colors: 'Black,' 'Black/Gold,' 'Matte White,' 'Deep Brown,' 'Navy,' and 'Sandstone.'
+An additional three colors, 'Moon,' 'Dune,' and 'Earth,' are available for the Beats Studio Pro x Kim Kardashian edition.
+Our unit is 'Deep Brown.'
+If you're interested, you can view their label.
 We expect our results to be valid for the other variants as well.

-If you encounter another variant, let us know in the forums, and we'll update our review.
+If you encounter another variant, let us know in the comments, and we'll update our review.

 Compared To Other Headphones